muki01/Gaming_Website_Template/README.md

 # 🎮Game Store
- This is my Game Store Web Template.
+ This is my responsive Game Store Web Template.
 You can see pictures of all the pages below.

 # ⬇️Download the latest revision
 Download using this code: